-In the complicated world of credit scores there is one fact that pretty much everyone assumes is true: late payments are bad for your credit scores.
-Not only are late payments bad, but they are also assumed to be one of the worst things you could do to your scores.
-The first sign of a late payment on your credit reports signals impending credit doom, right?
-It turns out that this isn’t exactly the case after all.
+In the complicated world of credit scores there is one fact pretty much everyone assumes is true: Late payments are bad for your credit scores.
+After all, negative information like late payments can stay on your credit reports for up to seven years, so the first sign of a late payment on your credit reports signals years of impending credit doom, right?
+Actually, that isn’t always the case.

-Credit scores are used by financial institutions, insurance companies and utility companies as an efficient way to predict how risky a customer you will be.
+Financial institutions, insurance companies and utility companies use credit scores as a way to predict how risky a customer you will be.
 If your credit score is low, it indicates that you are more likely to make late payments or file costly insurance claims.
-In turn, this means that the creditor is more likely to lose their investment by lending you money.
-Once you understand that credit scores predict this specific behavior, it's a lot easier to figure out the best way to manage your credit.
+In turn, this means the creditor is more likely to lose their investment by lending you money.

-Because scoring systems are so focused on predicting whether or not you’ll go at least 90 days late, surprisingly, an old 30 or 60 day late payment is actually not that damaging to your credit scores as long as it is an isolated incident.
-Only when your accounts are currently being reported 30 or 60 days past due on your credit reports, will your credit scores plummet temporarily.
+Because scoring systems are focused on predicting whether or not you’ll go at least 90 days late, a 30- or 60-day late payment that occurred long ago is actually not that damaging to your credit scores, as long as it is an isolated incident.
+It’s when your accounts are recently reported 30 or 60 days past due on your credit reports that your credit scores plummet temporarily.

-If 30 or 60 day late payments are an infrequent occurrence, this kind of low level late payment will damage your credit score only while it is being reported as currently past due.
-They shouldn’t cause lasting damage to your credit score after this period passes unless you make 30 or 60 day late payments on a regular basis.
-In this case, the fact that you are habitually late with your payments will cause long term damage to your credit scores.
+If 30- or 60-day late payments are an infrequent occurrence, they shouldn’t cause lasting damage to your credit score unless they are recent (last two years or so) or occur on a regular basis.
+In this case, the fact that you are habitually late with your payments can cause long-term damage to your credit scores.

-It’s a whole new ballgame once you have a 90 day late payment, however.
-If you have been over 90 days late (even just once), the credit scoring models consider you much more likely to do it again.
-One 90 day late payment will damage your credit for up to seven years.
-From a scoring perspective, a single 90 day late payment is as damaging to your credit scores as a bankruptcy filing, a tax lien, a collection, a judgment or repossession.
+It’s a whole new ballgame once you have a 90-day late payment, however.
+If you have been more than 90 days late (even just once), the credit scoring models consider you much more likely to do it again.
+One 90-day late payment will damage your credit for up to seven years.
+From a scoring perspective, a single 90-day late payment is as damaging to your credit scores as a bankruptcy filing, a tax lien, a collection, a judgment or repossession.
 Being 90 days late causes you to be viewed as a possible “repeat offender” and a higher risk to creditors.
 Here’s a summary of how late payments impact your credit scores:

 If you continue to miss your payments beyond 90 or 120 days, the following records may also harm your credit score:

-Now that our late payment secrets have been revealed, let’s look at what it means to you.
-You should still avoid making late payments whenever possible.
-But we now know that one 30 or 60 day late payment isn’t the end of the world.
-Since 90 day late payments are the real credit score busters, you should avoid a 90 day late payment at all costs.
+Now that our late payment secrets have been revealed, let’s look at what it means to you: You should avoid making late payments whenever possible.
+But we now know that one 30- or 60-day late payment isn’t the end of the world.
+Since 90-day late payments are the real credit score busters, you should avoid a 90-day late payment at all costs.

-If you already have a 90 day late payment record on your credit history then your scores are already suffering.
-Be certain that the information is being accurately reported.
-If it isn’t then you have the right to dispute it with not only the credit reporting agencies but also with the lenders who reported it.
-Your goal is to have the item corrected or removed, especially if it is in error.
-Once removed or corrected your credit scores will immediately recover.
+If you already have a 90-day late payment record on your credit history, your scores are already suffering.
+Be certain that the information is accurate on your credit reports.
+If it isn’t, you have the right to dispute it not only with the credit reporting agencies but also with the lenders who reported it.
+Your goal is to have the error corrected or removed, and once it is, your credit scores should recover.